Chapter 2 Introduction to Hypothesis test

 #> 3.667692 3.152000

-We can also perform t-test in a Generalised linear model (GLM) setting to test if a coefficient is zero or not.
+We can also perform a t-test (Welch’s t-test) in a Generalized Linear Model (GLM) setting to test if a coefficient is zero or not.

 # Install datarium library if you haven't